dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 {% endhighlight %}

 ## Target setup
 Now that you have Dtk up and running, first thing you need to do is to create target.
 You can think of a target as initial VPC (Virtual Private Cloud) infrastructure that needs to be set on AWS so user would be able to use Dtk to provision new instances on AWS.
 In order to create target, you need to have VPC already created on AWS.
-For more information on how to create VPC, check: http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html
+For more information on how to create VPC, check: <a href="http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html" target="_blank">getting-started-create-vpc</a>

 To be able to configure and deploy anything via Dtk, we need to install modules.
 Modules are installed on Dtk server and cloned on local filesystem where Dtk client resides.
 Now is a good time to create special directory where installed modules will be cloned